Med-CoReasoner: Reducing Language Disparities in Medical Reasoning via Language-Informed Co-Reasoning: Expert Evaluation.

 \section{Expert Evaluation.}

-We recruit all the expert physicians through social media.
-For the reasoning quality assessment experiment, we randomly sample questions in Japanese, Spanish, and Chinese from the MMLU-ProX benchmark, and generate reasoning and answers using GPT-5.1 and \sysName.
-For fairness, we retain only the cases where both models produce correct answers, resulting in 30 question–answer pairs.
-The evaluation guidelines provided to physician experts are shown in Figure~\ref{box:expert_guidelines} and the example pairwise evaluation are shown in Table~\ref{tab:pairwise_example}.
+We recruit the expert physicians through social media.
+For the reasoning quality assessment experiment, we randomly sample questions in Japanese, Spanish, Chinese, and Korean from the MMLU-ProX benchmark, and generate reasoning and answers using GPT-5.1 and \sysName.
+In the first task, we retain only the cases where both models produce correct answers, resulting in 40 question–answer pairs.
+For the labeling task, we random one question for evaluation.
+The guidelines provided to physician experts are shown in Figure~\ref{box:expert_guidelines} and the example pairwise evaluation for first task is shown in Table~\ref{tab:pairwise_example}.